Peyton Place (TV series): Season 2 (1965–1966)

-In time, it's revealed Steven and Ann are twins, the illegitimate children of Brian Cord and Catherine Peyton, who bore them out of wedlock.
+In time, it is revealed Steven and Ann are twins, the illegitimate children of Brian Cord and Catherine Peyton, who bore them out of wedlock.
 Rodney discovers the truth by accident when he overhears Martin and Hannah.
 Ann was sent away with her father, Brian, while Hannah adopted Steven as a punishment to her ex-husband Brian.
 Only Martin and Hannah know the truth before Betty learns it from Rodney.
 Martin and Hannah tell Betty the truth will destroy Steven.
 Her effort to keep silent at first causes Steven to think she's seeing Rodney secretly.
 The Cords separate until Steven learns Ann really is his twin.
 Betty's mother Julie reveals she rejected Leslie's marriage proposal and plans to reconcile with her recovering husband, George, away from Peyton Place.
 Steven and Ann face it together and begin reconciling when Ann dies in an accident off the same bluff where Chris fell and was blinded.

 Allison discovers Ann first and calls Elliot, who calls police.
 In a concurrent confrontation, Lee admits pushing Ann off the bluff to his brother Chris and becomes the main suspect in Ann's death, though Martin and Leslie each suspect Hannah is involved somehow.
 With Rodney having proposed to Allison only a few hours before, a proposal she rejected, an angry Chris tells her that she is incapable of loving anyone—even Rodney—which strikes a nerve making her realize his statement is true.
 Allison suffers a breakdown and is hospitalized, but walks out of the hospital, alarming her parents, Michael, and Rodney, among others.
 The townspeople start to look for Allison but without any luck.
 Lee is arrested for Ann's murder.
 He asks a judge to appoint Steven as his attorney.
 Steven first rejects then reluctantly agrees to the idea, after he begins questioning whether Ann's past drove her to suicide.
 Chris turns his back on Lee and becomes outraged when he finds out about Steven defending him.
 Chris tries to convince Steven to withdraw from the case and also tries to push Sandy—abused by her husband yet still trying to love him—to stop protecting Lee.
 Michael finds Allison near Sailor's Bluff and returns her to the hospital.